weewx/weewx/docs_src/utilities/wee_import.md

 ### Mapping data to archive fields

 The WeeWX archive fields populated during a CSV import depend on the CSV-to-WeeWX field mappings specified in `[[FieldMap]]` stanza in the import configuration file.
-If a valid field mapping exists, the WeeWX field exists in the WeeWX archive table schema and provided the mapped CSV field contains valid data, then the corresponding WeeWX field will populated.
+If a valid field mapping exists, the WeeWX field exists in the WeeWX archive table schema and provided the mapped CSV field contains valid data, the corresponding WeeWX field will be populated.
 Note that the CSV import is the only import supported by `wee_import` that allows any WeeWX archive field to be populated.

 !!!
 Note
     The use of the [calc_missing](#csv_calc_missing) option in the import configuration file may result in a number of derived fields being calculated from the imported data.
 If these derived fields exist in the in-use database schema they will be saved to the database as well.